WayScience/cellpainting_predicts_cardiac_fibrosis/0.download-data/README.md

 ## Download Pilot Images

-Steps for downloading the images are currently being worked on.
+We are currently working on uploading images to a public repository (see [issue #1](https://github.com/WayScience/CFReT_data/issues/1)).